Intermesh/groupoffice-docs/using/search.rst

 You can also use:

-- * for a wildcard.
+- "*" for a wildcard.
-- -word to omit results with this word.
+- Prefix words with "-" to omit results with this word.

 For example::